-Development of the Sögur project and certain other operations (e.g. marketing and business development) are provided by Saga Core Ltd, a subsidiary of SMTL based in Tel Aviv, Israel.
+Development of the Saga project and certain other operations (e.g. marketing and business development) are provided by Saga Core Ltd, a privately held company based in Tel Aviv, Israel.
+At time of writing, Saga Core is in the process of being donated to Saga to become its wholly owned subsidiary.
+Until the donation is finalised, the only relation between the two entities is one of service provision.